CVE-2026-40188: CWE-1314: Missing Write Protection for Parametric Data Values in patrickhener goshs

 Mitigation Recommendations

-Upgrade goshs to version 2.0.0-beta.4 or later, where the vulnerability is fixed by properly sanitizing the destination path in the SFTP rename command.
-Since no official patch link or advisory is provided, users should verify the version upgrade from the vendor or project repository.
-Patch status is not explicitly confirmed beyond the version fix; check the vendor repository for the latest remediation guidance.
+Upgrade goshs to version 2.0.0-beta.4 or later, where the vulnerability is fixed.
+Since no official patch link or advisory is provided, users should verify the version in use and apply the update accordingly.
+Patch status is not explicitly confirmed beyond the version fix indication; therefore, check the vendor repository or official sources for the latest remediation guidance.

 CVE-2026-40188: CWE-1314: Missing Write Protection for Parametric Data Values in patrickhener goshs